-NCP Server for Linux enables you to create NCP volumes on top of Linux POSIX file systems such as Ext3, XFS, and Reiser file systems.
+NCP Server for Linux enables you to create NCP volumes on top of Linux POSIX file systems such as Btrfs, Ext3, XFS, and Reiser file systems.
 This allows you to use the same method of file system trustees and trustee rights to control access to data on Linux POSIX file systems as you use on NSS volumes.

-For information, see OES 2 SP3: NCP Server for Linux Administration Guide.
+For information, see "Managing NCP Volumes" in the OES 2015 SP1: NCP Server for Linux Administration Guide.